codesmith-dev/square-connect-go-sdk/square/docs/PaymentsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **CompletePayment**
-> CompletePaymentResponse CompletePayment(ctx, paymentId)
+> CompletePaymentResponse CompletePayment(ctx, body, paymentId)
 CompletePayment

 Completes (captures) a payment.
 By default, payments are set to complete immediately after they are created.
-If you set `autocomplete` to `false` when creating a payment, you can complete (capture)  the payment using this endpoint.
+You can use this endpoint to complete a payment with the APPROVED `status`.

 ### Required Parameters

 Name | Type | Description  | Notes
 ------------- | ------------- | ------------- | -------------
  **ctx** | **context.Context** | context for authentication, logging, cancellation, deadlines, tracing, etc.
+  **body** | [**CompletePaymentRequest**](CompletePaymentRequest.md)| An object containing the fields to POST for the request.

-  **paymentId** | **string**| The unique ID identifying the payment to be completed. |
+See the corresponding object definition for field details. | **paymentId** | **string**| The unique ID identifying the payment to be completed. |

 ### Return type